clip-vil/CLIP-ViL/CLIP-ViL-Pretrain/readme.md

 ```

 ## Pre-Training
 We follow the LXMERT to do two stage pre-training.
-At state one,
+At state one, we train without the QA loss; at stage two, we traing with the QA loss.

 The general command to run experiments are:
 ```bash